AI medical scribes: Understanding who's out there

 With the rise of digital healthcare, asynchronous chats and voice notes are increasingly used in hybrid and digital care models.

-Nabla Copilot is capable of taking these asynchronous interactions and structuring notes from them.
+Nabla is capable of taking these asynchronous interactions and structuring notes from them.
 The same goes for Ambience.

 Abridge is able to use audio files or transcriptions to generate notes through integration with their APIs.
 We found no mention of compatibility with asynchronous care on the Nuance or Deepscribe sites.